mattermost/docs/source/collaborate/collaborate-within-connected-microsoft-teams.rst

 Collaborate through messages
 ----------------------------

-You can start a direct or group message between Mattermost and Microsoft Teams users unless your Mattermost administrator has `disabled the ability to do so in the System Console </configure/plugins-configuration-settings.html#sync-direct-and-group-messages>`__.
+You can start a direct or group message between Mattermost and Microsoft Teams users unless your Mattermost administrator has :ref:`disabled the ability to do so in the System Console <configure/plugins-configuration-settings:sync direct and group messages>`.

 - Within Mattermost select the |plus-icon| icon next to **Direct Messages** in the left pane, then search for the user you want to message.
 Your direct or group conversation is visible in both Mattermost and Microsoft Teams.